Debbie Wasserman Schultz: Political positions

+During the 117th Congress, Wasserman Schultz voted with President Joe Biden's stated position 100% of the time according to a FiveThirtyEight analysis.

 Consumer Finance Protection Bureau and payday lending

 In December 2015, Wasserman Schultz was one of 24 co-sponsors of H.R.
 4018, authored by Representative Dennis A. Ross, which would delay the implementation of CFPB regulations.
 She was among a dozen Florida representatives who cosponsored the legislation that would delay the CFPB's payday lending rules by two years and void a "deferred presentment transaction" in states with laws similar to Florida's.
 She has drawn criticism for trying to delay those regulations.

 Terri Schiavo case

 The Terri Schiavo case concerned the fate of a young Florida woman who had suffered brain damage after a heart attack in 1990 and was in a coma on life support.
-Her husband, who was her legal guardian while engaged to another woman, and the medical team wanted to remove her feeding tube, as she was in a "persistent vegetative state" with no hope of improvement.
+Her husband, who was her legal guardian while engaged to another woman, and the medical team wanted to remove her feeding tube, as she was in an irreversible "persistent vegetative state" with no hope of improvement.
 Her parents opposed this decision for years, appealing to courts, Congress, and ultimately to President George W. Bush to intervene.
-Wasserman Schultz was one of the strongest opponents of congressional intervention in what she believed should be a private family decision.
-The feeding tube was removed in 2005, resulting in Schiavo's death.
+Wasserman Schultz was one of the strongest opponents of congressional intervention, supporting the husband's view.
+The feeding tube was finally removed on 18 March 2005, resulting in Schiavo's death on 31 March.

 Wasserman Schultz publicly accused Bush of hypocrisy for having signed a 1999 bill as governor of Texas that allows health care workers to remove life support for terminally ill patients if the patient or family is unable to pay the medical bills.
-During the debate, she pointed out that a Texas law Bush signed allowed caregivers to withhold treatment "at the point that futility has been reached and there is no longer any hope of survival or of additional health care measures being used to sustain life. ... [this] seems to conflict with his position today."
-Cox News Service reported, "The Texas law was intended to control in cases in which medical teams and patients' representatives disagree on treatment.
-In the Schiavo case, the medical team and Schiavo's husband agreed that there was no hope of improvement in her condition, determined by lower courts to be a 'persistent vegetative state'."
-Wasserman Schultz also cited the case of a six-month-old Texas baby whose life support had been removed.